since1968/stat-blocks/homebrewery/src/stiletto.markdown

 **Unnerving Flourish.** Your deadly display of combat prowess unnerves your opponents, leaving them cowering in fear and at your mercy.
 Whenever you reduce a creature to 0 hit points with a melee attack, you can use a bonus action to expend one superiority die, and instead leave the creature at 1 hit point.
 The creature is frightened of you for a number of minutes equal to your Charisma modifier.
 It must also make a Charisma saving throw with a DC equal to your maneuver DC + a bonus equal to the roll of your superiority die.
 If the creature fails this saving throw, it answers truthfully any questions you ask it and obeys your direct orders while it is frightened by this effect.

-#### Signature Maneuvers
-Maneuvers are presented in alphabetical order.
-Unless otherwise noted, you must be wielding a stiletto weapon to use a signature maneuver.

-**Master Stiletto.** You master control of yourself and of your foes.
-As a bonus action you trigger the following effects, which last for one minute or until you end them.
-You must finish a short or long rest before you can use this maneuver again.
-* Your attacks become deadly.
-Add an extra 2d6 to the damage roll each time you hit with a sneak attack.
-* You become fearsome on the battlefield.
-Each creature who is hostile to you, who can see you, and is within 30 feet must make a Wisdom saving throw vs your maneuver DC.
-On a failed save, the creature is frightened of you for one minute.
-* You can attack twice, instead of once, whenever you take the attack action on your turn.
-* If you have no superiority dice remaining, you regain 1 superiority die.
-* You do not need to expend a superiority die to feint as a bonus action.
-* You may add your Intelligence modifier to your armor class.

-**Strike of Perfect Clarity.** Your supreme focus and perfect fighting form allow you to make a single, devastating attack.
-You execute a flawless strike to drop your foe.
-When you score a critical hit against a creature, you deal an extra 100 points of damage.

 <div class='pageNumber'>3</div>
 <div class='footnote'>PART 2 | MANEUVERS</div>